 A key feature for textile industries is the reduction or elimination of duties currently imposed on raw materials, including current duties Mercosur places on hides and skins.
 Additionally, reductions on duties on soybean products should make it cheaper for European farmers to feed their livestock.

-A major section of the agreement covers agriculture.
+A major section of the free trade agreement covers agriculture.
 Duties on 93% of tariff lines on EU agri-food exports will be gradually eliminated.
 In return, the EU has agreed to liberalise 82% of agricultural imports, including increasing the beef quota to 99,000 tonnes at a 7.5% tariff rate.
 Poultry, pig meat, sugar, ethanol, rice, honey, and sweetcorn are among additional Mercosur exports that stand to benefit from tariff rate reductions.
-The agreement does provide trade remedies and bilateral safeguard clauses that cover both industrial and agricultural goods.
+The free trade agreement does provide trade remedies and bilateral safeguard clauses that cover both industrial and agricultural goods.